homeshell/demo-projects-python/README.md

 Brief description of each program:

-**basic_timer** - First Python project ever made.
+**Basic_Timer** - First Python project ever made.
 A personal project both for fun and learning.

 **CapstonePythonProject** - A formally assigned Python project.
 It was academically assigned which aided in deciding on what concepts to implement.